pragmagrid/lifemapper-server/docs/student-challenge.rst

 Use VirtualBox Rocks Cluster images to install and run Lifemapper on your laptop.
 The main steps are :

-#.
-Install VirtualBox on your laptop
+#. **Install VirtualBox on your laptop**

-#.
-Download VM image for cluster frontend
+#. **Download VM image for cluster frontend **

-#.
-Import VM in VirtualBox and set shared folders
+#. **Import VM into VirtualBox**.
+Change VM settings for shared folders
    based on your laptop folders availability.
+Change VM settings for Virtual memory based on your laptop memory.
+The VM is set for 2Gb (and works with 2Gb), a better setting is 4Gb.

-#.
-Download ISO image for lifemapepr-server software
+#. **Download lifemapepr-server ISO image**.
+Make it available  in
-   into the folder on your laptop that will be used as a shared folder by your VM.
+   the folder on your laptop that will be used as a shared folder by your VM.

-#.
-Start VM and login as root
+#. **Start VM and login as root**

-#.
-Install Lifemapper server roll (see below)
+#. **Install Lifemapper server roll** - see section below

-#.
-Start using Lifemapper server roll (see below)
+#. **Start using Lifemapper server roll** - see section below

 Downloads
 ~~~~~~~~~~~